"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 "Right?
 I may not be the smartest–"

-"That's putting it mildly," Cream cut in.
+"That's putting it mildly."
+Cream cut in with a scoff.

-"Agreed," Cream said.
-"We should be cautious."
+"I agree."
+Cream said.
+"We should be careful with her."

 Prism's facets flickered in surprise.
 "Did those two just agree on something?"